Many people use the words “nonprofit,” “not for profit,” and “tax exempt” interchangeably. In Missouri, the legal usage is more exact.

 Both Chapter 352 and Chapter 355 corporations can be recognized as tax exempt by the IRS.
 Some LLCs may also qualify for tax exemption, too.

 Newer is not always better.
-Churches, in particular, have governing documents that do not fir the “board of directors” model of Chapter 355.
+Churches, in particular, have governing documents that do not fit the “board of directors” model of Chapter 355.
+And some groups have argued that Boards of Chapter 355 corporations are largely unaccountable to donors and affiliates, even if those relationships are written into their governing documents.
 It takes a careful analysis to determine the best fit for a particular group.